EnergyMashupLab/NIST-CTS-Agents/docs/running.md

 Instructions for the creation using the command line are as follows.
 Remember that semicolon is the terminator for mysql commands, not a separator.

- *NOTE: user name is set as capstone@localhost and the password is set as null.*
+ *NOTE: user name is set as eml@localhost and the password is set as capstone123.*

 ```
     mysql --user=user_name --password db_name